 3. My last boss/colleague was so dreadful

-Therefore, your last boss really was a dreadful micromanager who blamed you of everything that went wrong.
-Your prospective new boss doesn’t have to listen to it.
+Therefore, your last boss really was a dreadful micromanager who blamed you for everything that went wrong.
+Your prospective new boss doesn't have to listen to it.
 Bad mouthing about your past - boss, manager or other colleagues will always raise red flags.
 A recruiting manager is not very likely to realize your boss as a tyrant you are making him to be.
 It is more likely she will see you as somebody who could be hard to work with.

 4. Perfectionism is my biggest weakness

 Here is the thing, you think you are being smart whenever you tell a manager that your one true weakness is that you would like everything to be flawless.
-However, what she is hearing will probably sound more like Oh, woe is me, I am so fantastic that nothing short of perfection will do!
+However, what she hears will probably sound more like Oh, woe is me, I am so fantastic that nothing short of perfection will do!
 Yes, you might be asked to address the question of your weaknesses, but there are better ways to answer.

 5. I was the go-to person for all jobs in my project/previous assignment

-With the proven track record for producing
+With the proven track record for producing win scenarios,

 don't make you sound impressive or sharp, they make you look as vain.

 Instead, get to the table with solid documentation of your successes.
 Facts and numbers say a good deal more to a possible employer than telling him you believe beyond the box.
-In fact, stating that you think beyond the box, is more likely to imply that you don’t.
+In fact, stating that you think beyond the box is more likely to imply that you don't.